 - Make ahead:

-Crust - you can make it ahead and have it in the refrigerator for 3-4 days, well wrapped.
-Or make it a month ahead and freeze it.
-When ready to bake, put it in the refrigerator a day or two before you plan to eat it, so it thaws slowly.
+Crust: You can make it ahead and store it well wrapped in the refrigerator for 3-4 days.
+You can also make it a month ahead and freeze it.
+When ready to bake, put it in the refrigerator a day or two before you plan to eat it so it thaws slowly.

-Filling - you can keep the sliced peaches in the freezer for a few weeks before using them.
+Filling: you can freeze sliced peaches for a few weeks before using them.
 Use them directly without defrosting them first.
+This is not my favorite way, as fruit changes in texture after being frozen, but it's an option.

 Related recipes you might like: